matloff/regtools/inst/UnbalancedClasses.md

 and indeed we do use Bayes' Rule, but there is no subjectivity involved.
 These are real probabilities.
-E.g. in a disease classification application, there is a certain proportion of people in the population who have the disease, which we will estimate from our training data.
+E.g. in a disease classification application, there is a certain proportion of people in the population who have the disease.
+This is a prior probability, which we will estimate from our training data.

 ## Notation